Being able to prepare food and cook is a basic part of caring for yourself.

 Are Teflon nonstick pans safe to use?

-The Today Show covered this issue and they report that manufacturer’s now bond Teflon to pans better than the past so it is less likely to flake off.
 A possible concern is dangerous fumes if the pan gets too hot (600 degrees or higher).
 If you are still concerned about Teflon, they suggest cast iron or carbon steel cookware for non-stick cooking.

 Conclusion and Final Recommendations

 Seniors and elderly people need to maintain their independence as long as possible.
-Providing the right tools in the kitchen improves their ability to safely prepare their own food.
-Lightweight cookware sets like the ones discussed here are important considerations.
+Providing the right tools in the kitchen improves their ability to prepare their food safely.

 Have a loved one on a pureed food diet?
 Check out my Ultimate Guide to Pureed Food by clicking here!

-So, which set is the best cookware set for
+So, which set is the best cookware set for the elderly and seniors?
+My top recommendation is the Happycall set.

 Of course, these recommendations assume that using a stove and oven is safe.
-If there are any safety concerns, consider switching to an easy to use microwave oven for everyday cooking.
-For some seniors, an electric cooker maybe the best option.
+If there are any safety concerns, consider switching to an easy-to-use microwave oven for everyday cooking.

 Do you have any experience choosing cookware for a senior or elderly person?
 What types of products did you choose?
-Do you have any other recommendations for safe cooking for elderly?
+Do you have any other recommendations for safe cooking for the elderly?
 Leave your thoughts in the comments below!

 I am also looking for cookware that has helper handles.
 These would be so helpful in distributing/balancing the weight in full pots, pans or skillets.
 Several times I have had to use both hands to carry a saucepan to the sink to be drained of the water my meal choice had been boiling in.
 Or a step in meal preparation requiring lift and move the cookware holding my work, although a lesser strain.
 My hands have slipped more than once on that path to the sink or over the stovetop.
 Hence, my search for “helper handles”.
 I have seen a couple here and there.
 I would think other seniors and/or disabled would find them useful as I do.